AZCamb/bud-e/README.md

 ## 🤝 Contributing

-We welcome contributions to School Bud-E!
+We welcome contributions to Bud-E!
 Please join our [Discord server](https://discord.com/invite/eq3cAMZtCC) or contact us at <contact@laion.ai> to get involved.

 ## 🚧 Experimental Demo Version